Support Save the ChildrenDonate Now

 Save the Children's work in Nepal focuses its effort on education, especially early childhood development and primary education, as well as basic health, including maternal child health and HIV and AIDS prevention and care.
-Special attention is paid to ensure that members of particularly disadvantaged groups such as "dalits" (formerly untouchable castes) and other ethnic minorities are reached by these programs.
 In addition, Save the Children provided significant support to children and families who were affected by the country's ten-year-long civil war.

 Nepal is home to 29 million people, with children younger than 15 years old making up more than 40% of the population.
 It includes ethnic and caste groups with distinct cultures and languages, giving this small land locked country a cultural and linguistic diversity that is remarkably complex.
 Nepal boasts eight of the world's 10 highest mountains, including Mount Everest, yet it also has the flat river plain of the Ganges on its southern border with India.